vrugtehagel/yozo.ooo/src/docs/components/internals/index.md

 </script>
 ```

 To avoid re-setting the validity unnecessarily, we create an `$.isValid`{js} variable reflecting whether or not the `required-input`{tag} passes validation.
-Declaring the `name` attribute is not technically necessary, since forms read the names from the attributes regardless, but it is recommended to mimic the attribute-property pair that native form elements have for consistency.
+Declaring `attribute="name"`{attr} is not technically necessary, since forms read the names from the attributes regardless, but it is recommended to mimic the attribute-property pair that native form elements have for consistency.

 ### No reactivity